IHRA definition of antisemitism: United States

 On 11 December 2019, President Donald Trump signed Executive Order 13899 on combatting antisemitism.
 The order specifies that agencies responsible for enforcement of Title VI of the Civil Rights Act of 1964 must take into consideration the IHRA-WDA, as well as the IHRA list of contemporary examples of antisemitism, "to the extent that any examples might be useful as evidence of discriminatory intent", when investigating complaints, expanding Title VI to protect against discrimination based on antisemitism.

 On May 25, 2023, the Biden administration did not fully embrace the IHRA-WDA when it launched the U.S. National Strategy to Counter Antisemitism despite significant pressure to do so, but noted it alongside the Nexus Document.

 An attempt to enshrine the definition in US federal law in 2024 encountered strong opposition, with 1,200 Jewish academics opposing the move as a dangerous conflation of criticism of Israel with antisemitism that would threaten freedom of speech.
 Their open letter said: "Criticism of the state of Israel, the Israeli government, policies of the Israeli government, or Zionist ideology is not — in and of itself — antisemitic."
-That same month, the city of El Cajon, California unanimously voted to approve a resolution adopting the definition.

-In addition, at a sub-national or institutional level, the US state of South Carolina, the United States Department of Education, the city of Bal Harbour in Florida, the Greek Ministry of Education, Research and Religious Affairs, and Western Washington University have adopted the IHRA-WDA.
+On 1 May 2024, amidst the ongoing Gaza war protests at universities, the Antisemitism Awareness Act, which was intended to add the International Holocaust Remembrance Alliance's approved working definition of antisemitism to title VI of the Civil Rights Act of 1964, which prohibits "exclusion from participation in, denial of benefits of, and discrimination under federally assisted programs on ground of race, color, or national origin", was passed in the House of Representatives by a margin of 320 to 91 but not introduced in the Senate.